Sustainability with Cortec MCI

-Cortec's foundation has been built around a commitment to our environment.
+Cortec's foundation has been built around a commitment to our environment and sustainability.
 We continually strive to improve the performance of our products and our processes while reducing their environmental impact.
 Cortec's MCI® products not only provide corrosion protection to metals on both new and existing structures, they benefit our environment.

 We have admixtures derived from renewable resources such as corn, soy based curing compounds, water-based coatings and repellants, and many of our products also meet NSF Standard 61 approval for use in structures holding potable water.